-The Checker Framework supports adding pluggable type systems to the Java language in a backward-compatible way.
 Java's built-in type-checker finds and prevents many errors - but it doesn't find and prevent enough errors.
-The Checker Framework lets you run an additional type-checker as a plug-in to the javac compiler.
+The Checker Framework lets you define new type systems and run them as a plug-in to the javac compiler.
 Your code stays completely backward-compatible: your code compiles with any Java compiler, it runs on any JVM, and your coworkers don't have to use the enhanced type system if they don't want to.
-You can check only part of your program.
-Type inference tools exist to help you annotate your code; see Chapter 29.2, page 177.
+You can check part of your program, or the whole thing.
+Type inference tools exist to help you annotate your code; see Section 29.2.